Supply Chain Issues: 'There Really Are Problems Everywhere,' Even For Small Companies

 After a long road trip from the port, the finger puppets arrive at the warehouse.
 “The warehouse is subject to the same hurdles as everywhere else,” Bartow points out.
 “The shortage of labor causing a shortage in packing containers.
 Containers can sit outside a warehouse for one to three weeks.”

-With problems all along the supply chain, consumers are experiencing increasing shortages, higher prices, and delivery showdowns for a wide range of goods across the economy.
+With problems all along the supply chain and no slack to absorb them, consumers are experiencing increasing shortages, higher prices, and delivery showdowns for a wide range of goods.
 That could mean wine from northern California, as producers try to procure bottles and the paper for labels.
 That could also mean food items at the local grocery store, as retailers struggle to stock shelves.
 It could even mean artificial Christmas trees and decorations, which are currently stuck in ports around the country.

 All the supply chain issues don’t bode well for the upcoming holiday season.
 Expect extensive delays as potential gifts, move slowly across oceans, through ports, along highways and railroad tracks to warehouses and stores.